Cretezy/godot-object-serializer/README.md

 ## Registering Scripts

-Registering scripts is required for godot-object-serializer to know how to serialize and deserialize your objects.
+Registering scripts is required for the library to know how to serialize and deserialize your objects.
 You can do so in 2 ways:

 ```gdscript
 ObjectSerializer.register_script("Data", Data)